luisdnsantos/awesome-computer-graphics/README.md

 * [Fundamentals of Computer Graphics](https://www.amazon.com/Fundamentals-Computer-Graphics-Steve-Marschner/dp/1482229390/ref=sr_1_1?ie=UTF8&qid=1541094572&sr=8-1&keywords=fundamentals+of+computer+graphics), by Steve Marschner, introduces graphics concepts.

-* [Ray Tracing from the Ground Up](http://www.raytracegroundup.com/), by Kevin Suffern, guides you through the task of implement a ray tracer, starting with a bare-bones project, and every chapter introduces a new conpect to add to the renderer.
+* [Ray Tracing from the Ground Up](http://www.raytracegroundup.com/), by Kevin Suffern, guides you through the task of implement a ray tracer, starting with a bare-bones project, and every chapter introduces a new concept to add to the renderer.

 * [Advanced Global Illumination](https://www.amazon.com/Advanced-Global-Illumination-Philip-Dutre/dp/1568813074/ref=sr_1_1?s=books&ie=UTF8&qid=1540517779&sr=1-1&keywords=advanced+global), by Philip Dutre, its focus are fundamentals to understand realistic image synthesis, such as light transport.

 * [Realistic Image Synthesis Using Photon Mapping](https://www.amazon.com/Realistic-Synthesis-Mapping-Revised-Paperback/dp/B011DC2J3O/ref=sr_1_1?s=books&ie=UTF8&qid=1540518657&sr=1-1&keywords=photon+mapping), by Henrik Jensen, teaches math and algorithms to implement the photon mapping rendering process.
-It even has a complete C++ inplementation of the technique!
+It even has a complete C++ implementation of the technique!

-[//]: # ( * Computer Graphics: Principles and Practice, by James Foley.)
+[//]: # " * Computer Graphics: Principles and Practice, by James Foley."

-[//]: # (* Foundations of 3D Computer Graphics, by Steven Gortler.)
+[//]: # "* Foundations of 3D Computer Graphics, by Steven Gortler."

-[//]: # (* Computer Graphics Through OpenGL: From Theory to Experiments, by Sumanta Guha.)
+[//]: # "* Computer Graphics Through OpenGL: From Theory to Experiments, by Sumanta Guha."

-[//]: # (* Interactive Computer Graphics: A Top-Down Approach with WebGL, by Edward Angel.)
+[//]: # "* Interactive Computer Graphics: A Top-Down Approach with WebGL, by Edward Angel."

-[//]: # (* OpenGL Programming Guide: The Official Guide to Learning OpenGL, by Dave Shreiner.)
+[//]: # "* OpenGL Programming Guide: The Official Guide to Learning OpenGL, by Dave Shreiner."

 ### Libraries
 * [OpenGL](https://www.opengl.org/), one of the most, if not the most popular graphics API.
-* [Vulkan](https://www.khronos.org/vulkan/), created by the same guys from OpenGL with the intent to provide an API with better perfomance than its predecessor.
+* [Vulkan](https://www.khronos.org/vulkan/), created by the same guys from OpenGL with the intent to provide an API with better performance than its predecessor.

 ### Courses
 * [Computer Graphics - San Diego](https://www.edx.org/course/computer-graphics-uc-san-diegox-cse167x-3), by Ravi Ramamoorthi, this course focus on learning the necessary math to program a offline ray tracer.